Pdugovich/DS-Unit-3-Sprint-3-Productization-and-Cloud/work_notes.md

 **_What was challenging?_**
 Like the other lectures, I had to find some translations from mac to windows.
 As far as understanding the material goes, I'll need to look into exactly what's going on here.
 I feel comfortable that I know the steps, but I'm a little shakey on what's going on behind the scenes.

+## Module 2
+**_What went well?_**
+Creating the function to add users to my local database went well.

+**_What was interesting/surprising?_**
+Connecting to the API and seeing all of the methods available was interesting.
+I was surprised on how much data Twitter made avaiable to be analyzed.
+Location, device, etc. It feels a little invasive.

+**_What was challenging?_**
+Working with CSS and the html is a little daunting.
+Nothing we've done so far feels complicated, but I've never had any experience with it, so there's a lot to learn.